-Jessica Pierson Bishop is an Associate Professor of Mathematics Education at Texas State University.
-Before joining the faculty at Texas State in 2016, Dr. Bishop was on the faculty at San Diego State University and the University of Georgia.
-Dr. Bishop received her PhD in mathematics education from the University of Texas at Austin in 2008 and has both her undergraduate and master's degrees in mathematics.
-Before starting graduate school, Jessica was a public high school teacher.
-Dr. Bishop’s research interests are in two main areas: research on mathematics classroom discourse and research investigating children's mathematical thinking.
+Jessica Pierson Bishop is a mathematics educator at Texas State University.
+Dr Bishop completed her PhD in mathematics education at the University of Texas, has both her undergraduate and master's degrees in mathematics, and is a certified secondary mathematics teacher.
+Before joining the faculty at Texas State University in the Fall of 2016, Jessica was a faculty member at San Diego State University and the University of Georgia.
+She also taught high school mathematics for four years.
+Jessica has taught a wide range of university courses, but her primary work has been with practicing and prospective mathematics teachers to help equip them to better attend to and support their students' mathematical thinking.
+Jessica's research interests are concentrated in two areas: research on classroom discourse and research investigating children's mathematical thinking.
 She uses both qualitative and quantitative approaches to identify patterns in teacher-student and student-student discourse to better understand how discourse influences mathematics learning and the development of positive mathematics identities.
-She is currently working on an NSF CAREER grant focused on middle grades mathematics discourse and recently finished an NSF grant exploring K-12 students' conceptions of integers.
-Dr. Bishop has taught a wide range of courses in both the College of Education and the Department of Mathematics, but her primary work has been with practicing and prospective teachers to help equip them to better attend to and support their students’ mathematical thinking.
+She is currently working on an NSF CAREER grant focused on middle grades mathematics discourse and recently finished an NSF grant exploring K-12 students' conceptions of integers (http://www.sci.sdsu.edu/CRMSE/projectz/ ).